HackTheDoc/Links/README.md

 This project is a database dedicated to the storage of websites links.
 It alows you to store a link and mark them as scams or not.

+The program won't be able to copy links to the clipboard if xclip isn't installed.

 ## Technologies

 Project is created with: